Using and Debugging Environment Variables

 Each Validator can’t tell if a value is wrong.
 This is a subjective matter.
 For example: -numSession $NUM_SESSION$.

-If NUM_SESSIONS is set to 1 when you’d prefer it to be 2, that’s an error will stop you loading multiple sessions and comparing them, but it’s not an error that will prevent Coverage Validator from performing code coverage.
+If NUM_SESSIONS is set to 1 when you’d prefer it to be 2, that’s an error that will stop you from loading multiple sessions and comparing them, but it’s not an error that will prevent Coverage Validator from performing code coverage.

 Value in the environment variable doesn’t exist

-A common error case is where the environment variable specifies a directory but the directory does not exist.
+A common error case is where the environment variable specifies a directory, but the directory does not exist.
 A related error case is when a filename is specified but does not exist.
-For cases like fileLocations where the values loaded can be inspected in the settings displays you will see the specified folder location listed in an error colour indicating an invalid path.
+For cases like -fileLocations where the values loaded can be inspected in the settings displays you will see the specified folder location listed in an error colour indicating an invalid path.

 The best way to debug this class of error is to open the settings dialog (Settings->Edit Settings…) and examine all settings looking for paths in the error code (the default for this is red).

 Example: The environment variable SRC_DIR did exist and was substituted for e:\abcMusicTutor, but that directory does not exist.

 How do I view the Validator’s environment variables?

 To view the Validator’s environment variables, on the Diagnostic Env Vars tab, choose “???
 Validator” in the combo box, in this example “Coverage Validator”.
 The environment variables will be shown below.

 How do I view the target application’s environment variables?